 Speak to a pharmacist about the best treatment for you.

 A GP may be able to prescribe stronger painkillers.

-If you're in severe pain, ask your GP to refer you to a pain clinic to help you learn how to cope better with pain.
+If you're in severe pain, ask a GP to refer you to a pain clinic to help you learn how to cope better with pain.